SibghatUllah13/UllahIJCNN2020/README.md

 ## References:
 <a id="1">[1]</a>
-A Recurrent Latent Variable Model for Sequential Data.
+Chung, Junyoung, et al. "A recurrent latent variable model for sequential data."
+Advances in neural information processing systems.
+2015.

 <a id="2">[2]</a>
-Multitask learning and benchmarking with clinical time series data.
+Harutyunyan, Hrayr, et al. "Multitask learning and benchmarking with clinical time series data." arXiv preprint arXiv:1703.07771 (2017).